SMART-Dal/extract-method-generation/README.md

 - Download the `json` from [SEART](https://seart-ghs.si.usi.ch/) tool.
 - Place the `json` file in the input folder (data/input)
-- Execute the `data-collector.sh` script like `source data-collector.sh` or if using ComputeCanada just use `sbatch data-collector.sh`.
+- Execute the `data-collector.sh` script like `source data-collector.sh` or if using HPC just use `sbatch data-collector.sh`.
 - Alternatively, if you want to run the data collection script independently, execute the following:
 ```sh
 python -u src/dataprocessing/data.py $input_file_name